openSUSE/news-o-o/_posts/2008-05-30-people-of-opensuse-matthias-fehring.markdown

-#### Someone gives you $1.000.000 ” what would you do with the money?
+#### Someone gives you $1.000.000 â€” what would you do with the money?

 At first I would give a big party.
 Then I will invest the rest (I hope there will be a rest) to make it more.
-If it is enough I will try to buy one of the best breweries in the world: Schloßbrauerei Rheder ;-)
+If it is enough I will try to buy one of the best breweries in the world: SchloÃŸbrauerei Rheder ;-)

-#### If traveling through time was possible ” when would we be most likely to meet you?
+#### If traveling through time was possible â€” when would we be most likely to meet you?

 March 18, 1848 on the barricades in Berlin.